 Who is 188B Investor Visa suitable for?

 188B Investor visa is suitable for applicants with investment experience.
 Investment experience can be gained from either owning and managing a business or having a portfolio of investments in various investment products.
-To be eligible for Investment permanent visa 888B, the 188B visa holder must use their investment proceeds and invest in an Australian State or Territory bond.
+To be eligible for Investment permanent visa 888B, the 188B visa holder must use their investment proceeds and invest in complying significant investments.
 You can check the eligibility requirement of the 188B Investor visa below.

 188B Main Eligibility